suncoast-devs/handbook/lessons/css-layout/grid.md

 <CodePen>

-On the example above we allowed the grid to organize each child element by placing them inside the next available grid cell.
+In the example above, we allowed the grid to organize each child element by placing them inside the next available grid cell.
 You can override this default behavior specifying a `grid-column` and a `grid-row`.